wolfpup-software/gateway/README.md

 }
 ```

-The `host` property defines the address of the server.
+The `host_and_port` property defines the address of the server.

 The `key_filepath` and `cert_filepath` properties define the filepath of the
 TLS certificate needed to establish TLS connections.
 They can be relative
 to the location of the config.

 The `addresses` property defines a key value map of URIs to route incoming
 requests to upstream servers.
-Only the `authority` of a URI will be used
+Only the `host` and `port` of a URI will be used
 for routing requests.

+ONLY USE `dangerously_unsigned_addresses` WITH EXTREME CAUTION, ideally never.

 The `dangerously_unsigned_addresses` allows `gateway` to make requests to servers with unsigned TLS certificates.
-It's intended for self signed TLS certificates on LANs.
+It's intended for self-signed TLS certificates on LANs.

-ONLY USE `dangerously_unsigned_addresses` WITH EXTREME CAUTION.
-Ideally never.

 A valid configuration example can be found at
 `gateway/gateway.example.json`